 My child has sailing experience, but is new to CBI

 Most of our students progress through our class structure from beginner to intermediate to advanced offerings, but we also encourage experienced sailors to join Community Boating and jump into our junior program at the appropriate level.
-If your child has extensive sailing experience outside of CBI, please contact the Junior Program Co-Directors Fiona or Niko for assistance.
+If your child has extensive sailing experience outside of CBI, please contact [email protected] for assistance.
+Please note that these requests often take longer to process in-season.
 See below for membership info and additional programming.

 My child was a junior member before

 Welcome back!
 Returning families can purchase an all-inclusive membership, and then add the right classes by logging onto your parent account at this link.
 The appropriate class for returners might depend on your ratings, as well as previous classes taken:

 Students who completed Beginner Sailing last year and received their green rating are ready for Intermediate 1.
 This class instructs students on the finer points of sailing, as well as reefing and may introduce using a jib.
 It aims to prepare sailors for their yellow and red tests.

 Students who took Intermediate 1 or Intermediate 2 last season and don’t have their yellow rating are best served by our one-week Intermediate 2 class, which includes a refresher along with instruction, lessons and games designed to challenge and support them.
 They may also take advantage of Open Sailing, testing, and Mercury Clinics.